Oberkoh/Binary-Search/README.md

 # Installation
 The computer should have any version of python installed
 You can fork or download the binary_search.py file
-run it like you will run a normal python program from CLI  return `python binary_search.py`
+run it like you will run a normal python program from CLI
+`python binary_search.py`

 # Usage